16 Types of Hardwood (with Pictures)

 |Grain:||Straight-grained, fine smooth texture|

-Cherry wood can be harmed by sunlight, and it will change its color when exposed to excessive sunlight.
+Cherry wood can be harmed by sunlight, which will change its color.
 It’s also not as water-resistant as some other hardwoods, so it’s best to use it for the interior.
-This beautiful hardwood species requires more maintenance than others because it quickly collects dust and dirt.
+This beautiful hardwood requires more maintenance than others because it quickly collects dust and dirt.

 |Grain:||Straight-grained (can be spiral or wavy)|

 Rosewood is a durable hardwood that comes in different varieties and has a lot of good qualities.
 Rosewood is hard, dense, and offers good stability.
 It’s often used to make furniture, musical instruments, cabinetry, flooring, and paneling.
 Rosewood is easy to work with and has medium shock resistance.
 It’s ideal for enhancing your home with its stunning rich color.
-This wood type can be expensive, though, especially Brazilian Rosewood because it’s a rare hardwood species.
+It can be expensive, especially Brazilian Rosewood because it’s a rare hardwood species.

 4. Walnut Wood